WrenSecurity/wrensec-ui/UPGRADE.md

 # Upgrade Guide

+## 23.0.x -> 23.1.x

+* ProcessConfiguration allows defining synchronous event handler when there are no dependencies.
+Downstream projects should prefer using synchronous event handlers as the legacy behavior might be removed in later releases.

 ## 22.1.x -> 23.x

 * Library files no longer contain version number in their name.
 Adding content hash or version